 XENOBLADE CHRONICLES 2: TORNA ~ THE GOLDEN COUNTRY (EXCLUSIVE, WORLD PREMIERE)

 Next we are shown a setting of the year 3564.
 A hand-drawn cinematic trailer introduces a long backstory which is replaced by in-engine cinematic cut-scenes for Xenoblade Chronicles 2’s next reveal.
-Japanese voice actors are subbed by English text as they perform well choreographed combat in cinematic format which is then replaced by our first looks at a new gameplay trailer.
+Japanese voice actors are subbed by Japanese text as they perform well choreographed combat in cinematic format which is then replaced by our first looks at a new gameplay trailer.
 The road players must walk is revealed for Xenoblade Chronicles 2: Torna ~ The Golden Country which arrives on Nintendo Switch September 2018.

 Reggie (President of Nintendo) appears in a well furnished home and tells us that when Nintendo launched the Switch their vision was a home console you could play anytime, anywhere.
 Two detachable JoyCon controllers, countless play possibilities, and from day one players have shown the world what that means.
 We then see images of gamers using their Nintendo Switch in various scenarios including a rocky beach or camping, there’s also a huge flat-screen setup in-home displayed.
 We are asked where Switch goes next?